HemoCell Getting Started

 make

 The result should be a packCells binary.
 This program offers a rich suite of options to generate initial conditions for cells.
-Just type ./packCells --help to see how it works.
+Type ./packCells --help for an overview of the possible parameters.

 The resulting *.pos files can be copied to the case where you want to use them.